Using the SwiftUI 4 ImageRenderer

 Conclusion

-I’m currently struggling with how to best use async functionality in SwiftUI.
+I’m currently struggling with async in SwiftUI.
 I have therefore added a few ImageRenderer

 extensions to SwiftUIKit.
-Feel free to try it out and let me know what you think.
+Feel free to try them out and let me know what you think.